tusharika-rastogi/claude-chat-dashboard/README.md

 ### 3. Refresh

-Click the **Refresh ↻** button inside the dashboard to re-fetch and re-summarize with the latest chats.
+Type "refresh my chat dashboard" or click the Refresh button inside the dashboard to re-fetch with the latest chats.

 ## How it works